ncatlab/nlab-content/pages/6/9/5/1/21596/content.md

 $$\frac{\Gamma \vdash a1 \Vdash Relax(A) \qquad \Gamma \vdash a2 \Vdash Relax(A)}
 {\Gamma \vdash a1 = a2 \in A\,type}$$

 The new rule uses the new type constructor $Relax$, instead of the defined notion of respect ($\prec$).
 Since respect is defined in terms of equality, respect-based equality was a rather annoying circularity in the rules, which made the soundness proof a nuisance.
 But that is *not* the main improvement.
 One could just make respect into a primitive type constructor to avoid the circularity.
-(And there was a point when I was planning to do that.)

 The real improvement is that "relaxed equality" avoids the implicit quantification over types in the v0 formation rule.
 Notice that the v0 rule involves the types $A$ and $B$ which are not mentioned in the conclusion.
 Because of this, it was not clear at all how to give a strong inversion rule for equality formation.
 With relaxed equality, the inversion rules are rather obvious.